 Every year, the ICCFA is proud to honor members of the deathcare profession for their extraordinary achievement through our awards.
-The ICCFA’s Keeping It Personal (KIP) awards honor cemeteries, funeral homes, pet-loss professionals, and suppliers who have gone above and beyond in personalization and memorialization efforts.
+The 40 Under 40 Award is new in 2024 and honors young rising stars in deathcare who positively impact the profession.
+The Keeping It Personal (KIP) awards honor cemeteries, funeral homes, pet-loss professionals, and suppliers who have gone above and beyond in personalization and memorialization efforts.
 The Lasting Impact Award is selected by the ICCFA Educational Foundation, and honors an individual who has made a significant contribution to furthering professional development and lifelong learning in deathcare.
 Our highest honor, the Hall of Fame Award, pays tribute to an elite group who have demonstrated selfless service and outstanding contributions.

 You can learn more about our award winners and find more information below